A guide to using the raw materials PLA, PETG, ABS and more in 3D printing

 PLA is the most common material but there is such a wide variety of raw materials for 3D printing that sometimes it is difficult to reach the best decision for your project.
 The comprehensive article that will help you do this, while learning about the properties of each material for example – type, minimum thickness, texture, strength and more.

-If polishing is required, you can purchase SILK PLA, take into account that it is more fragile.
+If polishing or easy disassembly of supports is required (in an organic product) you can purchase SILK PLA, it must be taken into account that it is more fragile.

 The article compares the different types of PLA Silk